Teaching Computer Science in a Web Browser?

 - 6502asm - 6502 assembly code interpreter

 I did not find any online SPARC interpreters, as UNCG teaches this course in SPARC assembly, but it would be trivial to modify one of the above to suit.
+As for the Hardware design portion of this course, it is taught from a textbook on SPARC assembly.

 Outside the Browser